Creating Guaranteed Income In Retirement

 Using a portion of your assets to purchase an income annuity can be a valuable part of an overall strategy to create reliable income in retirement, but they're just one piece of what can be a complex financial planning puzzle.
 That's why it's important to work with a financial expert who can help you determine how you can use some or all of the various sources of income to create a retirement paycheck you can count on.

-Ask a financial representative to evaluate your sources of income in retirement and to develop a plan to help you meet your goals.
+Ask a financial professional to evaluate your sources of income in retirement and to develop a plan to help you meet your goals.